Housing market: Building approvals - new residential dwellings

 Building Approvals, Australia data are also used in the following dashboard menu options: Building approvals - dwellings approved, Building approvals - Local Government Area and Building approvals - value of buildings.

-See ABS 8731.0 – Building Approvals, Australia (http://www.abs.gov.au/ausstats/[email protected]/mf/8731.0) for further information, including in-depth commentary and analysis, in particular the source data Quality Declaration.
-Source reference tables 20 and 21.
+See ABS – Building Approvals, Australia (https://www.abs.gov.au/statistics/industry/building-and-construction/building-approvals-australia) for further information, including in-depth commentary and analysis, in particular the source data Quality Declaration.
+Source reference Data downloads - time series spreadsheets, tables 20 and 21.